 Passive DNS also captures other types of arbitrary data delivered via DNS, such as DKIM/DMARC records, SPF records, etc.

-The DNSDB database currently has over 35 billion unique DNS resolutions.
+The DNSDB database currently has over 100 billion unique DNS records.
 We currently see over 200,000 new raw observations/second totaling over 2TB of DNS data collected daily.

 While DNSDB's data collection began in 2007, various improvements made over time.
 The currently utilized NMSG-based passive DNS architecture was put into production in 2010, and that is the earliest date you will see for passive DNS data.